klllj0ylife/klllj0ylife/README.md

 - High-focus problem solving; thrives in complexity, rejects redundancy

 🕶 **Operational Mindset**
+- Operates effectively under pressure; prioritization and execution in high-stakes environments
 - Walk into every room with a plan for every outcome; control comes from preparation, not reaction.
 - Anticipate every angle, every objection, every failure point.
 - Operate at the intersection of systems, security, and execution.